Davis Ansah Opoku: Politics

 Opoku was director of communications, then later director of operations for the Alliance for Accountable Governance whose role was to expose some alleged rots during the NDC term in office.

 Opoku is a member of the pressure group Let My Vote Count Movement.

 In 2019 he did his national service at the parliament and was part of the National Mock Parliament of the Ghana @ 50 celebrations and in 2021 became a full member of parliament for the Mpreaso Constituency.

 In 2020, he beat the current Eastern Region, Seth Kwame Acheampong to represent the New Patriotic Party in the 2020 general elections.

 He further won the parliamentary elections to become the member of parliament for Mpraeso.

+On July 8, 2026, he indicated that the Council of State's advice against the approval of the Constitution of the Republic of Ghana (Amendment) Bill, 2025, does not signify the conclusion of the legislative process, emphasizing that the ultimate decision lies with Parliament.